Smoking in Iran

 Around 2.7 billion cigarettes are smuggled into Iran annually, according to officials from the state-owned Iranian Tobacco Company (ITC), on top of another 26.7 billion which are imported legally (2008).
 Imports of cigarettes, tobacco, cigars, cigarette paper, cigarette tips are subject to government monopoly.
 Iranians spend more than $1.8 billion a year on tobacco.

 According to a 2010 law, smokers will not be appointed to senior government jobs.
-Despite this, current supreme leader Ali Khamenei has been a smoker since his early days.
+Despite this, former supreme leader Ali Khamenei has been a smoker since his early days.